rohitwho/Professional-Readme-Generator/finishedproduct/Readme.md

-# Professional Readme Gen
+# Professional Readme Generator
 ![Github license](https://img.shields.io/badge/license-MIT-red.svg)
 [License](https://github.com/jeff-k/jeff-k-github/blob/master/LICENSE)
 ## License

 ## Description
-does a lot of cool things
+The Purpose of this Project is for the User To Generate a Professional Looking ReadMe.Md File just with the help of command line Interface and set the contents Accordingly.

 ## Deployed Application URL
-n/a
+N/A

 ## Table of Content
 * [Features](#features)